epan/greenhouse-slack/README.md

 ## What it does

 1. Takes webhook events in Greenhouse
-2. Forms a Slack message and posts it to a slack channel
+2. Forms a Slack message and posts it to a Slack channel
 3. Can filter for specific job IDs

 ## How to get it